 Has there been a female president?

-Although there have been candidates for both positions, so far only Kamala Harris has been selected as vice president and there have been no successful female candidates for President of the United States.
+Although there have been candidates for both positions, only Kamala Harris has been selected as vice president, and there have been no successful female candidates for President of the United States.

 Influential Female Candidates

-The recent election of Kamala Harris to the role of Vice President is a milestone in women’s history in American politics.
+The recent election of Kamala Harris to the role of Vice President to President Joe Biden is a milestone in women’s history in American politics.
 However, is there too much emphasis on recent achievements, and do we forget other significant players?

 Women have campaigned for the roles of President and Vice President for centuries.
-More high-profile figures and successes have been more recently, such as Kamala Harris, Hillary Clinton, and Sarah Palin.
+Some high-profile figures and successes have been more recent, such as Kamala Harris, Hillary Clinton, and Sarah Palin.
 But, women have put themselves forward for different parties since 1872.
 Many are forgotten with time or due to the shortness of their campaigns, but they all made a mark.